-g) An aid to determining visibility is Object Visibility - STARALT at http://catserver.ing.iac.es/staralt/ using the Starobs feature as shown in Figure 3.3.4, input, and Figure 3.3.5, output.
-What we are looking for here is those targets which are currently observable.
-Copy and paste RA, Dec decimal data from BHTOM target list - format correctly
+Using the Staralt feature as shown in Figure 3.3.4, input, and Figure 3.3.5, output for date of issue of alert email to determine those targets which are currently observable.
+The RA and Dec decimal data are copied from the BHTOM target list.

 Figure 3.3.4.
-Starobs input
+Staralt input

 Figure 3.3.5.
-Starobs output
+Staralt output

-- h) Check Starobs output using a planisphere for the relevant latitude - i) Check all data. - j) Review previous alerts continuing and those that can be cancelled
+- h) Check Staralt output using a planisphere for the relevant latitude - i) Check all data.

+j) Review previous alerts